 We focus on the models and use cases related to computer vision and NLP due to cost sensitivity and both real time and throughput constraints.
 The belief now is GPUs are required for deployment.

 What types of models does Neural Magic support?

 Today, we offer support for CNN-based computer vision models, specifically classification and object detection model types.
-We are continuously adding models to our supported model list and SparseZoo .
+NLP models like BERT are also available.
+We are continuously adding models to our supported model list and SparseZoo.
 Additionally, we are investigating model architectures beyond computer vision.
-As of June 2021, NLP models like BERT are now available.

 Is dynamic shape supported?

 Dynamic shape is currently not supported; be sure to use models with fixed inputs and compile the model for a particular batch size.
 Dynamic shape and dynamic batch sizes are on the Neural Magic roadmap; subscribe for updates.